woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

       *Box info showing alternate output*

    .. todo:: autoScroll: false?
 No length?
 "My title"?
-This almost seems less improved.
-Shouldn't we switch these examples?
+This seems less improved than the previous tplText output.
+Tempted to remove/alter this example, or at least the screenshot.